mengdotzip/sleipnir/README.md

 ./sleipnir -pattern 1337,meng,github -location end

 # Use the gpu and cpu to find keys
-# Warning the gpu support is still in the test phase for now!
 ./sleipnir -pattern mari -location end -gpu
 ```